 Research Assistant Professor

-Dynamic migration and morphogenesis and promotion of cell survival mediated by the HGF-MET pathway play roles in tissue regeneration and protection (right part).
+Dynamic morphogenesis and cell survival promoted by the HGF–MET pathway play roles in tissue regeneration and protection (right part).
 In tumor tissues, dynamic cell migration and cancer cell survival promoted by MET participate in metastasis and drug resistance (left part).